jzhao60/Quadruped/README.md

-Hi!
-This is documentation for my custom quadraped spider robot.
+This is documentation for my custom quadruped spider robot.